-Use the GET_METADATA mode to extract metadata from Jira and write it to a specified file.
-This mode is useful for retrieving details about fields from the back-end system, and it will most likely be used by someone editing fields in configuration data.
+Use the GET_METADATA mode to extract metadata from Jira and write to a specified file.
+This mode is useful to retrieve details about fields from the back-end system, and it will most likely be used by someone editing fields in configuration data.

-Before performing this operation, you must have saved the Jira URL, user ID, and password in Certify through option SET_CONFIG.
-Certify uses these Jira credentials to establish a connection with the Jira System and retrieve meta data.
+You must have saved Jira URL, user ID, and password in Certify through option SET_CONFIG before performing this operation.
+Certify uses these Jira Credentials to establish connection with the Jira System to retrieve meta data.